Cassettedev/CassetteNotes/inbox.md

 ---

 Game crafting: you can spend a small amout of time making something but then you can spend more time making it to make it better

+---

+`The term was coined as a metaphor to illuminate Parkinson’s Law of Triviality.
+Parkinson observed that a committee whose job is to approve plans for a nuclear power plant may spend the majority of its time on relatively unimportant but easy-to-grasp issues, such as what materials to use for the staff bikeshed, while neglecting the design of the power plant itself`